 It is easy to carry and offers efficient, clean power for all of your recreational needs.
 If you are curious to learn more about this generator, I wrote this detailed review to tell you a bit more about it.

 8. Yamaha EF2400ISHC

 Yamaha EF2400iSHC inverter generator is IMHO one of the best and quietest generators money can buy.
 It has a heightened motor starting ability and an enhanced air conditioner starting capability.

 This quiet generator comes with a fuel consumption management system that regulates the speed of the engine to exactly match the load.

 It automatically prevents low oil engine damage, thereby preventing expensive repairs and reducing downtime.

 This unit offers easy portability, quiet operation, increased reliability, and improved efficiency.
 It will operate most 13,500 BTU convection/microwave ovens, RV air conditioners and the largest blow dryer.

-This model has an aluminium die-cast frame joined with other weight saving measures and an aluminium TCI rotor
+This model has an aluminum die-cast frame joined with other weight-saving measures and an aluminum TCI rotor.

-Weighting 75 lbs, it is certainly not the lightest inverter you can get.
-However, it is still light enough to carry it around without major struggles.
+Weighing 75 lbs, it is certainly not the lightest inverter you can get.
+However, it is still easy enough to carry it around without major struggles.

 While I’ve been under impression that this big American manufacturer has not invested much in adopting the new technologies in their generators, IQ2000 cleanly contradicts this.
 It is certainly a nice hi-tech offering.